 provide this information without calling `libnitrokey`.

 - `NK_is_AES_supported`.
-This function is no longer needed for Nitrokey
+This method is no longer needed for Nitrokey devices

 `NK_set_unencrypted_read_only`, `NK_set_unencrypted_read_write`.
 These

 methods are only relevant for older firmware versions (pre-v0.51).
 As the